TimothyRedPanda/red-panda-portfolio/README.md

 * Deployed version: [Red Panda Studio](https://www.red-panda.studio)

 ## About Me
-Feel free to connect with me on LinkedIn: [https://www.linkedin.com/in/timothybridgecode/]()
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/timothybridgecode/)